pat-erl/1dv608-programming-project/documentation/Use Cases.md

 * User confirms delete.
 * System deletes the result and presents the current exercise with all logged results.

-**Alternate scenarios**

-User clicks on other link intead of confirming.

-* System presents content based on which other link was clicked.

 ### UC 9 - Logout

 **Preconditions**

 * A user is authenticated.
-UC2.
+UC 2.

 **Main scenario**